sleak-lbl/weekly-emails/items/siamcsebe.md

-### Applications for Broader Engagement Program at SIAM CSE21 Now Open!
+### Applications for Broader Engagement Program at SIAM CSE21 Closes June 26!

 Are you a student from an underrepresented and/or underprivileged background who aspires to broaden your experience in research-based professional activities?